thofisch/doc-api/docs/methods.md

 - **DO** return a comma separated list of methods in the `Allow` header.
 - **DO** use `OPTIONS` to ping the server or find the supported HTTP version `OPTIONS * HTTP/1.1`

     When a resource supports `PATCH` add an `Accept-Patch` header with the supported media types.

     Optionally add a `Link` header with a link containing the human-reable document that describes the resource.
 This can be used to develop a browser plug-in to automatically show the documentation when you type the resource URI in the browser.

     Although you can use this method at runtime to dicover methods supported by the resource, doing so is expensive.
 The method is not cacheable.

     Instead of using `OPTIONS` at runtime, use development-time knowledge and links to discover URIs and make requests.

     > Note: OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.

 ### PUT

 - **DO** use `PUT` to update an entire single resource.
 The operation implies that the entire resource located at the URI will be replaced with the new representation in the request.
 - **DO** return `200 Ok` or `204 No Content` if the resource was updated.
 - **DO** use a comibation of `ETag` and `If-Match` header for concurrency.
+- **DO** return `404 Not Found` is `PUT` does not support creation.
 - **CONSIDER** before using `PUT` on a collection resources as it implies replacing the entire collection.
 - **CONSIDER** using `PATCH` if making partial updates to entire resources become increasingly cumbersome.
 - **DO NOT** use `PUT` to create new resources unless the clients can decide URIs of resources (e.g., WebDAV), instead use `POST`.